phunware/maas-ads-android-sdk/README.md

 bannerAdView.startRequestingAdsForZone("YOUR_BANNER_ZONE_ID");
 ````

-Advanced implementation can be found in the [example code](Sample/sample/src/main/java/com/phunware/advertising/sample/ExampleActivity.java).
+An advanced implementation can be found in the [example code](sample/src/main/java/com/phunware/advertising/sample/ExampleActivity.java).

 ### Interstitial Usage